The Registry is open to parents or caregivers of an individual with a confirmed diagnosis of Angelman syndrome.

 - I consent to being contacted about clinical trials and research studies that my child/ adult with Angelman Syndrome may be eligible to participate in.

-- Newborn & infancy
+- Newborn and infancy history

-- History of diagnosis & results
+- History of diagnosis and results

-- Medications and Interventions
+- Behaviour and development

 - Pathology and Diagnostics